Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Introduction

-This paper is organized as follows: in section 2, we provide some basic formula, properties and calculations for vertical graphs.
+This paper is organized as follows: in section 2, we provide some basic formulae, properties and calculations for vertical graphs.
 The $C^2$ estimates for strictly locally convex solutions of \eqref{eqn10} are presented in section 3 and 4.
-Applying a constant rank theorem in $\mathbb{H}^{n + 1}$, in section 5, we proved Theorem \ref{Theorem1} via degree theory argument.
-Section 6 provides the interior $C^2$ estimates for prescribed scalar curvature equations in $\mathbb{H}^{n+1}$, which finishes the proof of Theorem \ref{Theorem2}.
+In section 5, we prove Theorem \ref{Theorem1} via continuity method and degree theory.
+Section 6 provides the interior $C^2$ estimates for convex solutions to prescribed scalar curvature equations in $\mathbb{H}^{n+1}$, which finishes the proof of Theorem \ref{Theorem2}.

+{\bf Acknowledgements} \quad The author would like to thank Dr. Zhizhang Wang and Dr. Wei Sun for many useful and enlightening discussions.
+The author also wish to express the deep thanks to the reviewer, who pointed out a mistake in the previous version and gave many helpful suggestions, which help the author have a better understanding of the problem.